mikeg250/laptop/README.md

 OR

 X-Code 4.2 (current version) + GCC

-Go to kennethReitz link for GCC: [GCC for OS X](https://github.com/kennethreitz/osx-gcc-installer).
+[GCC for OS X](https://github.com/kennethreitz/osx-gcc-installer) which is kennethReitz github:

 OR